-- this offering; - the redemption of \$100.3 million aggregate principal amount of our outstanding 9/8% senior subordinated notes due 2012, an assumed \$5.0 million call premium and an approximate \$0.3 million charge for unamortized discount/premium; - \$10.0 million expense related to discontinuation of the \$4.0 million annual fee paid to Heartland under the Advisory Agreement funded in part with cash on hand and revolving credit borrowings; and - the payment of \$11.9 million in estimated fees and expenses related to the underwriting discount and other fees and expenses associated with this offering (collectively, the "Transactions").
+- this offering; - the repurchase of operating assets we currently lease with a reacquisition cost of \$4.0 million (measured as of the date as to which the transactions are assumed to have occurred for purposes of the relevant pro forma financial statements); - the redemption of \$100.3 million aggregate principal amount of our outstanding 97/8% senior subordinated notes due 2012, an assumed \$5.0 million call premium and an approximate \$0.3 million charge for unamortized discount/premium; - \$10.0 million expense related to discontinuation of the \$4.0 million annual fee paid to Heartland under the Advisory Agreement; and - the payment of \$12.7 million in estimated fees and expenses related to the underwriting discount and other fees and expenses associated with this offering (collectively, the "Transactions").

-The unaudited pro forma statements of operations do not reflect any charges related to (i) the expected loss of approximately \$7.6 million on extinguishment of debt resulting from the repayment of the above-referenced debt, or (ii) the one-time \$10.0 million fee paid to Heartland in connection with the termination of the Advisory Agreement fee described above, in each case because such charges are non-recurring in nature.
-Further, the unaudited pro forma statements of operations do not reflect the impact of our plans to utilize up to \$23.2 million of revolving credit borrowings to reacquire machinery and equipment assets through the early termination of additional operating leases subsequent to the offering.
+The unaudited pro forma statement of operations does not reflect any charges related to (i) the expected loss of approximately \$7.6 million on extinguishment of debt resulting from the repayment of the above-referenced debt, (ii) the estimated loss of approximately \$0.8 million on the reacquisition of machinery and equipment assets as a result of early termination of operating leases, or (iii) the one-time \$10.0 million fee paid to Heartland in connection with the termination of the Advisory Agreement fee described above, in each case because such charges are non-recurring in nature.
+Further, the unaudited pro forma statement of operations does not reflect the impact of our plans to utilize up to \$19.2 million of revolving credit borrowings to reacquire machinery and equipment assets through the early termination of additional operating leases subsequent to the offering.